 Churchstoke Shopping Centre offers over 40,000 sq. feet of floor space selling a huge range of goods from groceries, toys, homeware, hardware and clothing, to petrol and garden plants.
 Onsite is a café with an excellent range of home cooked food prepared daily at competitive prices and in-store butchers.

 Churchstoke Sunday market

-Whether you are looking for men’s, ladies and children’s wear, something for the garden or perhaps tools or hardware – even bed linen, carpets, homewares and pet care, you’ll find it at Churchstoke Sunday Market every Sunday throughout the year.
+Whether you are looking for men's, ladies and children's wear, something for the garden or perhaps tools or hardware - even bed linen, homewares and pet care, you'll find it at Churchstoke Sunday Market every Sunday throughout the year.
 Please note there are excellent toilet facilities, including disabled toilets.

-A regular Sunday Car Boot Sale is now an added attraction at 7am-2pm every Sunday, for those searching out bargains, bygones and perhaps an undiscovered antique or two!
-Customers and ‘booters’ alike are so enthusiastic they can be found buying and selling their wares from as early as 7am every Sunday.
-The Harry Tuffins Outdoor Boot Sale usually takes place every Sunday from April through to September.
-Further information
+A regular Car Boot Sale is an added attraction at 7am-2pm every Sunday, for those searching out bargains.
+Customers and 'booters' alike are so enthusiastic they can be found buying and selling wares from as early as 7am.
+See Facebook for further information.

 Supermarkets and major stores in Welshpool